davidarchanjo/spring-certified-developer-study-guide/README.md

 Any web API that conforms to the REST principles is referred to be **RESTful**.

-Data and its functionalities provided by a RESTful API are considered _resources_ and are accessed using **Uniform Resource Identifiers**.
+Data and its functionalities provided by a RESTful API are considered _resources_ and are accessed through **Uniform Resource Identifiers**.

 REST API resources are manipulated by HTTP methods and the most-commonly-used HTTP methods are POST, GET, PUT and DELETE.
 These methods correspond, respectively, to create, read, update, and delete operations.
 Those actions are commonlly known by the **CRUD** acronym.

-The following table summarises the use of those HTTP methods:
+The following summarises the use of those HTTP methods:
 | Method | Action |
 | :----- | :----- |
 | POST   | Create a REST API resource |